GaloisInc/grit/fromager/demo.md

     stack run compile -- --from-llvm ../grit/driver-link.ll 5000 -o grit.cbor --verbose
     ```

-    The argument `5000` sets the number of steps to execute.  **Note: currently, `grit` traces with more than 497 steps produce ZKIF files over 2GB, which cannot be parsed by downstream tools.**  You may wish to set the step count to 497 until this is fixed.
+    The argument `5000` sets the number of steps to execute.
 The execution trace and generated advice will be written to `grit.cbor`.
 CBOR is a binary format, but can be pretty-printed:

     ```sh
     python3 -c 'import cbor,pprint,sys; pprint.pprint(cbor.load(sys.stdin.buffer))' <grit.cbor